pg1/paper-profit/README.md

 # 📈 PaperProfit

+Learn investing and trading by doing.
+Practice with a virtual account, test real strategies risk-free, and complete a 21-day challenge with daily lessons and exercises.
-A comprehensive paper-trading platform that lets you learn by doing—teaching you about investing, trading, risk management, markets, portfolio management, and a wide range of investment strategies using real market data, all without risking real money.
-PaperProfit allows you to simulate trading across multiple strategies, from long-term investing to day trading, with real market data.
+PaperProfit can teach you about investing, trading, risk management, markets, portfolio management, and a wide range of investment strategies using real market data, all without risking real money.

-Please note that this current version is a MVP and code still has a lots of bugs.
-Also learning journey content is still incomlete.

 ![screenshot](docs/media/screenshot_1.png)

+Please note that current version is a MVP and code still has bugs and learning journey content is still incomlete.

 ## 🚀 Features